Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Autocomplete.md

 You can use the `check`command with `cftinit `and `cftupdate `using the following syntax:

-- `cftinit - check file`
+- `cftinit -check file`
-- `cftupdate - check file`
+- `cftupdate -check file`

-Here, the `- check` option is equivalent to running `CFTUTIL CHECK `at the end of a successful cftinit or cftupdate .
+Here, the `-check` option is equivalent to running `CFTUTIL CHECK `at the end of a successful cftinit or cftupdate .

 <span id="Previous"></span>